-(i) Provisions for loans recognised in the statement of profit or loss should be determined based on the requirements of IFRS.
-However, the IFRS provision should be compared with provisions determined under prudential guidelines and the expected impact/changes in general reserves should be treated as follows:

-- Prudential Provisions is greater than IFRS provisions; the excess provision resulting should be transferred from the retained reserve account to a 'regulatory risk reserve'. - Prudential Provisions is less than IFRS provisions; IFRS determined provision is charged to the statement of profit or loss and other comprehensive income.
-The cumulative balance in the regulatory risk reserve is thereafter reversed to the retained reserve account.

-(ii) The non-distributable reserve (excluding regulatory risk reserve) should be classified under Tier 1 as part of the core capital.
+- (i) Provisions for loans recognised in the statement of profit or loss should be determined based on the requirements of IFRS.
+However, the IFRS provision should be compared with provisions determined under prudential guidelines and the expected impact/changes in general reserves should be treated as follows: - Prudential Provisions is greater than IFRS provisions; the excess provision resulting should be transferred from the retained reserve account to a "regulatory risk reserve". - Prudential Provisions is less than IFRS provisions; IFRS determined provision is charged to the statement of profit or loss and other comprehensive income.
+The cumulative balance in the regulatory risk reserve is thereafter reversed to the retained reserve account - (ii) The non-distributable reserve (excluding regulatory risk reserve) should be classified under Tier 1 as part of the core capital.

-The banking subsidiary has complied with the requirements of the guidelines as follows:

-Prudential adjustments for the year ended 31 December 2016

-31 December 2016 N '000 Loans and advances: Specific impairment allowances on loans to customers 2,149,433 Collective impairment allowances on loans to customers 13,389,713 Total impairment allowances on loans 15,539,146 Other financial assets: Specific impairment allowances on unquoted equity securities 957,414 Specific impairment allowances on other assets 14,933,818 Operational risk provision 1,816,731 Total impairment allowances on other financial assets 17,707,963 Total impairment allowances by the Banking subsidiary (a) 33,247,109 Total regulatory impairment based on Prudential Guidelines (b) 39,525,631 Required balance in regulatory risk reserves ( $c = b - a$ ) 6,278,522 Balance, 1 January 2016 11,572,539 Reversal during the period (5,294,017) Balance, 31 December 2016 6,278,522

-Prudential adjustments for the year ended 31 December 2015

-31 December 2015 N '000 Loans and advances: Specific impairment allowances on loans to customers 9,763,386 Collective impairment allowances on loans to customers 5,959,442 Total impairment allowances on loans 15,722,828 Other financial assets: Specific impairment allowances on unquoted equity securities 1,299,914 Specific impairment allowances on other assets 17,140,911 Operational risk provision 2,422,869 Total impairment allowances on other financial assets 20,863,694 Total impairment allowances by the Banking subsidiary (a) 36,586,522 Total regulatory impairment based on Prudential Guidelines (b) 48,159,061 Required balance in regulatory risk reserves (c = b - a) 11,572,539 Balance, 1 January 2015 4,170,499 Reversal during the year 7,402,040 Balance, 31 December 2015 11,572,539
+The banking subsidiary has complied with the requirements of the guidelines as follows: - Prudential adjustments for the year ended 31 December 2016 In thousands of Naira 31 DEC 2016 Loans & advances: Specific impairment allowances on loans to customers 2,149,433 Collective impairment allowances on loans to customers 13,389,713 Total impairment allowances on loans 15,539,146 Other financial assets: Specific impairment allowances on unquoted equity securities 957,414 Specific impairment allowances on other assets 14,933,818 Operational risk provision 1,816,731 Total impairment allowances on other financial assets 17,707,963 Total impairment anowances on other imancial assets 17,707,303 Total impoissont ellowance by the Banking subsidies (a) 22 247 400 Total impairment allowances by the Banking subsidiary (a) 33,247,109 Total as sulctary important board on any destination (b) 20 525 624 Total regulatory impairment based on prudential gudielines (b) 39,525,631 Required balance in regulatory risk reserves (c = b - a) 6,278,522 Balance, 1 January 2016 11,572,539 Reversal during the period (5,294,017) Balance, 31 December 2016 6,278,522 -,, Prudential adjustments for the year ended 31 December 2015 In thousands of Naira 31 Dec 2015 Loans & advances: 31 Dec 2013 0.702.200 Specific impairment allowances on loans to customers 9,763,386 Collective impairment allowances on loans to customers 5,959,442 Total impairment allowances on loans 15,722,828 Other financial assets: Specific impairment allowances on unquoted equity securities 1,299,914 Specific impairment allowances on other assets 17,140,911 Operational risk provision 2,422,869 Total impairment allowances on other financial assets 20,863,694 Total impairment allowances by the Banking subsidiary (a) 36,586,522 Total regulatory impairment based on prudential gudielines (b) 48,159,061 Required balance in regulatory risk reserves (c = b - a) 11,572,539 Balance, 1 January 2015 4,170,499 4,170,433 Reversal during the year 7,402,040 resolution and the year 7,402,040 Balance, 31 December 2015 11,572,539 Datance, 31 December 2010 11,572,539

-5 Operating Segments
+5 Operating segments

-The Group has seven reportable segments as described below, which are the Group's strategic divisions.
+The Group has seven reportable segments, as described below, which are the Group's strategic divisions.
 The strategic divisions offer different products and services, and are managed separately based on the Group's management and internal reporting structure.
-For each of the strategic divisions, the Group Executive Management Committee reviews internal management reports on at least a guarterly basis.
+For each of the strategic divisions, the Group Executive Management Committee reviews internal management reports on at least a quarterly basis.
 The following summary describes the operations in each of the Group's reportable segment.